 About 80% to 90% of children improve with immunotherapy.
 It usually takes 12 to 18 months before definite reduction in allergy symptoms is noticed.
 In some children, a reduction in symptoms is seen in as soon as 6 to 8 months.

 A tablet that dissolves under the tongue might be another way for your child to receive immunotherapy.

 Immunotherapy is only part of the treatment plan for allergic children.
 Since it takes time for immunotherapy to become effective, your child will need to continue the allergy medicines, as prescribed by his or her healthcare provider.
 It is also important to continue eliminating allergens, such as dust mites, from your child's environment.

 There are two types of reactions to immunotherapy: local and systemic.
 The local reaction is redness and swelling at the injection site.
 If this condition occurs repeatedly, then the extract strength or schedule is changed.

 A systemic reaction is one that may involve the whole body.
 The symptoms may include nasal congestion, sneezing, hives, swelling, wheezing, and low blood pressure.
 Such reactions can be serious and even life-threatening.
 However, deaths related to immunotherapy are rare.
 If a systemic reaction occurs, your child may continue taking shots, but of a lower dosage.

-If you have any questions concerning immunotherapy, always consult your child's doctor or allergist.
+If you have any questions about immunotherapy, always talk to your child's healthcare provider.